An Extended Thought On Existence And The Human Experience

 Perhaps, could we stuff them in the shed?

 Don a new skin,

-softer than the pelt yet tough enough to feel the things
+softer than a pelt yet tough enough to feel the things

 most others have not felt?